F. Scott Fitzgerald in Hollywood

-F. Scott Fitzgerald in Hollywood is a 1975 American TV movie about F. Scott Fitzgerald's screenwriting career.
+F. Scott Fitzgerald in Hollywood is a 1975 American biographical drama television film about F. Scott Fitzgerald's screenwriting career.

 It was directed by Anthony Page and written by James Costigan.
 It was mostly based on the memoirs of Sheilah Graham.

 Plot

-In 1937, F Scott Fitzgerald is trying to write scripts in Hollywood.
+In 1937, F. Scott Fitzgerald is trying to write scripts in Hollywood.
 He has a romance with Sheilah Graham and remembers his marriage to Zelda.